nflx/asusfanctrld/README.md

  WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

 # DETAILS
-  Make sure to run this with root permissions
+  - Make sure to run this with root permissions
-  Make sure that you have acpi_call kernel module loaded Script executes `\_SB.PCI0.LPCB.EC0.ST98 0x45' ACPI call to set the fanspeed to different levels depending on temperature It responds to SIGUSR1 and SIGUSR2 for releasing and taking control from the otherwise firmware builtin control routine (auto).
+  - Make sure that you have acpi_call kernel module loaded
+  - Script executes `\_SB.PCI0.LPCB.EC0.ST98 0x45' ACPI call to set
+  the fanspeed to different levels depending on temperature
+  - It responds to SIGUSR1 and SIGUSR2 for releasing and taking control from the otherwise firmware builtin control routine (auto).

-  Example, releasing control to bios/fw would be: sudo kill -SIGUSR2 <pidof asusfanctrld.sh>
+  Example, releasing control to bios/fw would be:
+    sudo kill -SIGUSR2 <pidof asusfanctrld.sh>

-  Before the computer is put to sleep/suspend mode, control must be released first.
+  - Before the computer is put to sleep/suspend mode, control must be released first.
 That is what asusfanctrlpmhelper.sh is for.

-  WARNING!
-BUG: That script might for now contain something that prevents my computer from entering sleep mode.

   On Ubuntu 13.04 that is done by placing the pmhelper in /etc/pm/sleep.d/

+# ISSUES
+  **WARNING!
+BUG: The asusfanctrlpmhelper script might for now contain something that prevents my computer from entering sleep mode. **

 # INSTALL
   1. Make sure you have a Asus Zenbook UX32VD